 The Marajoara culture evolved in a highly intricate manner.
 They were skilled, especially at agriculture—after all, feeding 100,000 people hunting and fishing does not seem to be a task for amateurs… Another interesting characteristic of the Marajoara people is that they created artificial hills, or used existing mountain formations, to build their houses and thus, to avoid any floods.

-Marajoara art is composed mainly of ceramic artifacts, worked in a careful and extremely detailed manner.
+Marajoara art is composed mainly of ceramic artifacts, created in a careful and extremely detailed manner.
 The first artifacts were discovered in 1871 and since then they have been seen as proof of the sophistication of the Marajoara culture.
-Their objects were both functional and decorative, and there is a bit of everything: pots, vases, funeral urns, toys and even little thongs, like the ones in the image below.
+Their objects were both functional and decorative, and there is a bit of everything: pots, vases, funeral urns, toys, and even little ritual thongs, like the ones in the image below.
 Made of clay, the pieces were then decorated with drawings of snakes or other animals.
 There were also produced baskets of straw, jewelry, and tools.

 Unfortunately, many pieces were lost, both by the lack of care of some people who found them and by the passage of time.
 It is not known exactly how the Marajoara reached the end of their civilization.
 Studies suggest that they simply left the island around 1300, long before the arrival of the European settlers in 1500.
 But why?
 Speculations arise.